Hosted by the Centre for Societal Risk Research (CSR), RisCon26 will take place at Karlstad University, Sweden.

 T1.2 Governance and cross-sectoral decision-making — policy implementation, coordination, and disaster risk management.

 T2.
-Climate, Environment, and Health
+Climate, environment, and health

 In this sub-theme, we focus on natural hazards, health, and climate change.
 We also focus on human vulnerability and social determinants of risk.